Who fought in the Battle of the Wilderness?

 The Confederate Army of Northern Virginia, 61,000 men commanded by General Robert E. Lee

 The odd Union command structure grew out of two situations.
 Although Grant commanded the entire United States Army, he made his headquarters in the field with the Army of the Potomac.
 He felt this would be the best way to drive his main striking force in the east.
-(His main army in the west was under the command of his good friend Willliam Sherman, who he completely trusted.)
-So while Meade gave the day to day orders to the Army of the Potomac, Grant provided the strageic direction, without the critical delay of the fiftty-mile communications line with Washington.
+(His main army in the west was under the command of his trusted friend Willliam Sherman.)
+So while Meade gave the day to day orders to the Army of the Potomac, Grant provided the strategic direction, without the critical delay and interferenceof the fiftty-mile communications line with Washington.

 How many casualties were there in the Battle of the Wilderness?

 How many people died in the Battle of the Wilderness?

 Sources vary.
 Record keeping in both armies suffered as, for the first time in the Civil War, they began fighting almost every day without pause.
 As the armies moved on they left behind and lost track of the wounded and missing.
 The situation was worse in the Confederate army, where so many of the company clerks who kept the records were lost and entire brigades would be annihilated over the next few weeks.